 The 17 SDGs aim to foster collaboration within private and public entities to address the global challenges such as poverty, climate change, inequality, or peace and justice.
 In order to identify the contribution, positive or negative, to an SDG, the issuer is assessed in terms of his operational and product alignment towards each of the 17 SDGs.
 Every company may contribute to the goals in a variety of ways (positively and negatively) and across several goals.
 The operational alignment assesses the extent to which an issuer addresses a specific SDG via its internal policies and practices, targets, performance metrics.
 The product alignment assesses the net impact of issuer's products or services to achieve a specific SDG.
 The data provider MSCI has been selected to measure this companies' alignment with the SDGs.

-In order that investment would be considered as sustainable, it must be aligned to at least one SDG without being misaligned to any other SDG, while respecting all the principles of SGPWM's ESG policy.
-In addition, SGPWM takes into account the alignment of companies with the EU Taxonomy.
+Each investment can be considered as sustainable or not sustainable (pass/fail approach).
+In order that an investment would be considered as sustainable, it must be aligned to at least one SDG without being misaligned to any other SDG, while respecting all the principles of the Investment Manager's ESG policy.

+In addition, the Investment Manager takes into account the alignment of companies with the first 2 environmental objectives of the EU Taxonomy (Mitigation of climate change and adaptation to climate change).